TradeClaw/Public/FAQ.md

 ### What happens with open trades if I change the assets or funds on my trading platform account?
 TradeClaw will show which and how many assets/funds are needed for it to function properly, if you change this while the bot service is active and a trade is in progress, you are risking failure on mechanics like average down orders. \
-When a trade opens, your account situation will be checked and logged in our database for full tracking of what went wrong in case of failure.
+When a trade opens, your account situation regarding the asset will be checked and logged in our database for full tracking of what went wrong in case of failure.